KameshLeVI/Advanced-C-Lab-Manual/module 10.md

-# EXP NO:10D PROGRAM TO INSERT AN ELEMENT IN DOUBLY LINKED LIST
+# EXP NO: 4D PROGRAM TO INSERT AN ELEMENT IN DOUBLY LINKED LIST
 # Aim:
 To write a C program to insert an element in doubly linked list